gradientinstitute/aboleth/docs/tutorials/some_regressors.rst

 uncertainty from it.

-In a Bayesian linear regressor (following [1]_) we model the observations as being drawn from a Normal likelihood, and the weights from a Normal prior,
+In a Bayesian linear regressor (following [1]_) we model the observations as being drawn from a Normal likelihood, and the weights from a Normal prior (we have ignored the bias, :math:`b`, for simplicity),

 .. math::